-- to explain how you, as a shareholder of the Company, can vote at the annual general meeting of the shareholders of Canaccord Genuity Group Inc. (the "Meeting"), either directly or by transferring your vote to someone else to vote on your behalf; - to inform you about the business to be conducted at the Meeting, including the election of directors; the appointment of auditors for the coming year; approval of (i) all unallocated options under the Company's performance share option plan ("PSO Plan"), and (ii) the ability of the Company to continue granting options under the PSO Plan until August 9, 2027, which is three years from the date of the Meeting; and the approval of a non-binding advisory resolution to accept the approach to executive compensation disclosed in the Management Information Circular; and - to give you important background information to assist you in deciding how to vote.
+- to explain how you, as a shareholder of the Company, can vote at the annual general meeting of the shareholders of Canaccord Genuity Group Inc. (the "Meeting"), either directly or by transferring your vote to someone else to vote on your behalf; - to inform you about the business to be conducted at the Meeting, including the election of directors; the appointment of auditors for the coming year; and the approval of a non-binding advisory resolution to accept the approach to executive compensation disclosed in the Management Information Circular; and - to give you important background information to assist you in deciding how to vote.

 No person has been authorized to give any information or to make any representation in connection with the matters to be considered at the Meeting other than those contained in this Circular and, if given or made, any such information or representation must not be relied upon as having been authorized.
-This Circular does not constitute an offer to buy, or a solicitation of an offer to sell, any securities, or the solicitation of a proxy, by any person in any jurisdiction in which such an offer or solicitation is not authorized or in which the person making such offer or solicitation.
+This Circular does not constitute an offer to buy, or a solicitation of an offer to sell, any securities, or the solicitation of a proxy, by any person in any jurisdiction in which such an offer or solicitation is not authorized or in which the person making such offer or solicitation is not qualified to do so or to any person to whom it is unlawful to make such an offer or solicitation of an offer or a proxy solicitation.
 Neither the delivery of this Circular nor any distribution of the securities referred to in this Circular will, under any circumstances, create an implication that there has been no change in the information set forth in this Circular since the date as of which such information is given in this Circular.